12. Minimizing Relapses

 Knowing that worry made relapses worse and that relaxing helped me recover, I spoke reassuringly to myself, saying things like “you’ve recovered from all your other relapses, so just relax” or “you’ve been doing well lately, this is just a temporary interruption of your progress.”
 And I reasoned with myself, saying things like “all your previous setbacks have responded to rest, so this one will probably end too.”

 I also found it was helpful to talk to other people on the phone.
-We didn’t even have to talk about my relapse or even about me; just having a sense of connection with another person was reassuring.
+We didn’t even have to talk about my relapse or even about me; just feeling connected with another person was reassuring.
 Also, listening to someone else talk about themselves distracted me from my symptoms and worries.

 I observed that often a relapse would have two parts.
 After resting for a day or two, I would feel somewhat better, but then the relapse would resume.
 Either I was too eager to return to my normal activity level or my body was giving me misleading signals about my recovery.
 In any case, the strategy I developed to avoid a double dip was to return to normal gradually rather than as soon as my symptoms disappeared.
 If I took more than my usual amount of rest for a day or two after I thought I was OK, I could avoid slipping back into a relapse.